 Exceptional medical care is just one part of the lifelong journey when living with cerebral palsy.
 Ongoing therapy, medical devices, and disability services are generally necessary.
 The emotional toll is often equally high, especially if cerebral palsy was caused by a medical mistake.
 In these instances, filing a lawsuit may help you recover costs for ongoing medical treatment, as well as compensation for the pain and suffering that cerebral palsy has caused you and your child.

-Every case of cerebral palsy is unique, and can fall into a variety of different categories based on severity or the motor skills affected.
+Every case of cerebral palsy is unique and can fall into a variety of different categories based on the severity of the motor skills affected.
 The most common types of cerebral palsy include:

 Spastic cerebral palsy involves an increase in muscle tone, inhibiting general movement, flexibility, and speed.
 Individuals with this form of cerebral palsy lack partial control of muscle movement and, as a result, experience irregular, jerky movements and difficulty relaxing.
 Spastic cerebral palsy can also affect fine motor skills, including eating, breathing, and speaking.
 Up to 70-80% of cases are spastic, making it the most common form of cerebral palsy.